jagadesh-angireddi/jagadesh-angireddi/README.md

-- 👋 Hi, I’m @jagadesh-angireddi
+- 👋 Hi, I’m @jagadeesh-angireddi
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning java script and python
 - 💞️ I’m looking to collaborate on python and java script projects